Sea, Nature and Fun!

 The best places for snorkeling are Coral Key and Hospital Point.
 We especially recommend Coral Key- with a good variety of brightly colored corals and tropical fish.
 A water taxi can take you directly or you can go as part of boat tour.

-For diving, you'll find several PADI operators on main street.
-When diving in Bocas you see some of the best preserved hard and soft coral in the world.
-You will also may see sting rays, lobsters, several species of crabs and a wide variety of tropical reef fish.
+For diving, you’ll find several PADI operators on the main street.
+When diving in Bocas you see some of the best-preserved hard and soft coral in the world.
+You will also may see stingrays, lobsters, several species of crabs, and a wide variety of tropical reef fish.

 Rent a Bike